-Drop/Add Form or by a drop transaction online.
-The "W" grade will be applied to a dropped class according to the percent of classes having met at the time the class is dropped, as follows:
+The "W" grade will be applied to a dropped class according to the percent of class contact hours having met at the time the class is dropped, as follows:

-- 0-10% No record of the class will appear on the transcript

-- 11-89% "W" grade appears on transcript

-- 90-100% Grade of "F" appears on transcript
+- O-10 percent No record of the class will appear on the transcript. - 11-89 percent "W" grade appears on transcript. - 90-100 percent Grade of "F" appears on transcript.